burning-river/Assembly_Bias/README.md

 ## Key results from ML
 1. We find that halo-mass, m<sub>vir</sub>, is the most important feature in determining the number of satellites of a central galaxy.
 This is expected and _confirms_ prior analytical studies.
 2. For central galaxies though, we find that the maximum circular velocity of the halo, V<sub>max</sub>, is the most important feature in determining whether a halo will be occupied by a central galaxy or not.
 This is a _novel_ result.
+3. As shown in the notebook, we recover the HOD signal extremely well.
+The clustering signal was also recovered extremely well at the level of 99.8% for centrals and 99.6% for both centrals and satellites.
+Similarly, the GAB signal is recovered to 98% for centrals and centrals and satellites.